 In the Psychology curriculum, students become skilled in scientific methods of conducting psychological research.
 By the time of their graduation, Psychology majors will have taken at least four research methods courses (with labs) in addition to introductory and advanced topical courses.

 Which courses are suitable for first-year students?

 All of our 100-level classes are suitable for anyone.
 We offer entry-level courses in 10 major subfields of psychology: Behavioral, Biological, Cognitive, Social, Child Development, Clinical, Gender, Sexuality, Community, and Cross-Cultural.
-First-year students are typically given preference in enrolling in 100-level classes.
+We typically reserve seats for first-year students to enroll in fall semester 100-level classes.